 But it’s only three or four years later that a tree will have its first blossoms.
 Then it will produce those richly colored red cherries that contain the coffee beans.

-At harvesting, they are picked by people, not machines, and loaded onto donkeys or mules to be taken to the de-pulping machine, one of the few mechanized processes involved in the harvest of Colombian Coffee or Columbian Coffee*.
+At harvesting, they are picked by people, not machines, and loaded onto donkeys or mules to be taken to the de-pulping machine, one of the few mechanized processes involved in the harvest of Columbian Coffee or Columbian Coffee*.

-Washing, soaking and drying process
+a.
+Hint: Washing, soaking and drying process

 After the pulp is removed and sent off to be used as fertilizer, two seeds are left.
 They have grown together so that they look rather like a rounded football split down the middle.